-At July 31, 2023, the Company had not achieved profitable operations and has an accumulated deficit of \$68,644,779 (2022 - \$64,716,140) since inception.
-However, as at July 31, 2023, the Company has a working capital balance of \$1,169,098 (2022 - working capital deficit of \$775,906).
+At October 31, 2023, the Company had not achieved profitable operations and has an accumulated deficit of \$70,171,670 (2023 - \$68,644,779) since inception.
+However, as at October 31, 2023, the Company has a working capital balance of \$2,507,300 (2023 - working capital deficit of \$1,169,098).
 The Company believes that, based on its cash flow reserves and its forecasts, it will be able to continue as a going concern for at least the next 12 months.
 Management recognizes that the Company will need to obtain additional financial resources in order to meet its planned business objectives in the future.
 There are no assurances that the Company will be able to obtain additional financial resources and/or achieve positive cash flows or profitability.

-Over the past year, global stock markets have experienced great volatility and a significant weakening in the aftermath of COVID-19.
-Governments and central banks have responded with monetary and fiscal interventions to stabilize economic conditions.
-Volatility in financial markets subsequent to July 31, 2023, may have a significant impact on the Company's financial position.
+Volatility in financial markets subsequent to October 31, 2023, may have a significant impact on the Company's financial position.
 The duration and impact of the higher inflationary environment, as well as the effectiveness of government and central bank responses, remains unclear at this time.